Santosh-Gupta/SpeedTorch/README.md

 🏎️    Incorporate SpeedTorch into your data pipelines for fast data transfer to/from CPU <-> GPU

-🏎️    Augment training parameters via CPU storage
+🏎️    Augment training parameters via CPU storage, by nearly double.

 🏎️    Use Adadelta, Adamax, RMSprop, Rprop, ASGD, AdamW, and Adam optimizers for embeddings training.
 Previously, only SpraseAdam, Adagrad, and SGD were suitable since they directly support sprase gradients.